 It is an old trick to talk of people by animals.
-Here are proverbs to look into - are they about animals, people, or both?
-Or maybe none?
-The same proverb may be applied to many situations, so its meanings can vary too.
-Maybe there are no hard and fixed meanings to many of them.
+Yet the same proverb may be applied to many situations, so its meanings can vary too.

-Included among the some 320 proverbs below are some from the Bible where animals are mentioned.
+Among the some 320 proverbs below, some are from the Bible.
 Often, a proverb is found in several languages, and with variants.
-Ther are also proverbs with about the same or similar meanings (equivalents).
+There may also be proverbs with quite similar meanings (equivalents).
+Enjoy!

 "Devotions are for everyone", said the dog, he stood howling at the church door.

 "Everyone has his favourites," said the man; he bred snakes in his home.

 "Haste is good, but consideration is good too," said the tortoise.